ilizin/pippo-code/README.md

 Make sure you've installed:

-* The JDK (Java development kit), any version is fine, this repository is focused on problem solving and advanced Java functionality are not necessary
+* The JDK (Java development kit), any version is fine, this repository is focused on problem solving and advanced Java functionalities are not necessary.
 ```
 ilizin:~$ java -version
 openjdk version "17" 2021-09-14